brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Project Director</span>
         </td>
         <td width="60%">
-            Franco is an associate professor at the department of psychology at UT Austin.
-Franco's work spans multiple fields of neuroscience with contributions to methods for mapping brain networks, understanding human brain neuroanatomy and connectivity, as well as to clarifying fundamental aspects of human visual perception and cognition.
-As the PI of brainlife.io, he strives to democratize neuroimaging data-analysis and accelerate scientific disovery by promoting reproducibility, and cloud computing.
+            Franco is the Director and Founder of brailife.io.
+His passion is to democratize psychological and brain science.
+Associate Professor in the Department of Psychology at the University of Texas, Austin.
+Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
+He has received Postdoctoral training at Columbia and Stanford University and held faculty positions at Indiana University.
+Franco's work spans multiple fields of psychology and neuroscience with contributions to understanding human behavior, brain function, and structure.
+He is a Fellow of the Association for Psychological Science and Psychonomics Society.
+Franco received awards such as a Microsoft Investigator Fellowship and Janet Taylor Spence Award.
+His work has been funded by the National Science Foundation, the National Institute of Health, the U.S. Department of Defense, the Association for Psychological Science, and Microsoft Research.
+He is Editorial Board member of Springer:Nature’s Scientific Data and Scientific Reports, as well as, Brain Structure and Function.
         </td>
     </tr>
     <tr>